 Investing is a long-term approach to the markets that are often used for things like retirement plans.
 Short-term trading strategies are used to optimize returns on a regular, weekly, or quarterly basis.
 Traders will try to make trades that will help them benefit rapidly from fluctuating stocks, while investors ride out short-term losses most of the time.

-Investing is the process of purchasing and maintaining a portfolio of securities, baskets of stocks, mutual funds, shares, and other investment instruments to build wealth over time progressively.
+Investing is the process of purchasing and maintaining a portfolio of securities, baskets of stocks, mutual funds, shares, and other investment options like purchasing gold bullion, silver coins or platinum bars to build wealth over time progressively.
 Compounding or reinvesting earnings and dividends into additional stock shares is a popular way for investors to increase their profits.

 Investments are often kept for years, if not decades, to take advantage of benefits such as interest, dividends, and stock splits.
 Although markets are bound to fluctuate, investors will “ride out” downtrends hoping that prices will recover and any losses will be recouped eventually.
 Market fundamentals are, for example, price-to-earnings ratios and management estimates, are usually more relevant to investors.